vectorvalor2/RDP/README.md

+REDPARSON GAME ENGINE
-Create a Model Controller//View Controller real-time 3D computer graphics software suite and AI game engine with this script -
+#A Model Controller//View Controller real-time 3D computer graphics software suite and AI game engine

-#REDPARSON GAME ENGINE: FOR A SELECTIVE SORT IN A REFINED SEARCH

-#ifndef Eraser
+/*engine viewport now opens to a space intro — a glowing sun at center with four planets revolving along faint orbit rings against a starfield — and the bumpy wireframe terrain is replaced by a smooth, flat reference grid*/

+#ifndef Eraser: A Selection Sort In A Refined Search
 #define Eraser(Expands all existing sections with more detail,\
 Refines wording for clarity and impact,\
 Adds new subsections for better organization,\